Towards Continual, Online, Self-Supervised Depth

 The results on the test data of the dataset over which training is performed.
-For example, if training is performed on KITTI then current distribution results show the results over the test data of KITTI dataset after online training is complete.
+For example, if training is performed on KITTI then TDP results show the results over the test data of KITTI dataset after online training is complete.